 Research and development costs are expensed as incurred.
 Clinical development costs compose a significant component of research and development costs.
-The Company has a history of contracting with third parties, including contract research organizations ("CROs"), independent clinical investigators, and contract manufacturing organizations ("CMOs") that perform various clinical trial activities on the Company's behalf in connection with the ongoing development of the Company's product candidates.
-The financial terms of these contracts are subject to negotiations and may vary from contract to contract and may result in an uneven payment flow.
-The Company accrues and expenses costs for clinical trial activities performed by third parties based upon estimates of the work completed to date for each clinical trial in accordance with agreements established with CROs, hospitals, and clinical investigators.
-Accruals for CROs and CMOs are recorded based on estimates of services received and efforts expended pursuant to agreements established with CROs, CMOs and other outside service providers.
-The Company determines its estimates costs through discussions with internal clinical stakeholders and outside service providers as to the progress or stage of completion of clinical trials or services and the contracted fee to be paid for such services.
+The Company has a history of contracting with third parties, including contract research organizations ("CROs"), independent clinical investigators, and CMOs that perform various clinical trial activities on the Company's behalf in connection with the ongoing development of the Company's product candidates.
+The financial terms of these contracts are subject to negotiations and may vary from contract to contract and may result in uneven payment flow.
+The Company accrues and expenses costs for clinical trial activities performed by third parties based upon the work completed to date for each clinical trial in accordance with agreements established with CROs, hospitals, and clinical investigators.
+Accruals for CROs and CMOs are recorded based on services received and efforts expended pursuant to agreements established with CROs, CMOs and other outside service providers.
+The Company determines its costs through discussions with internal clinical stakeholders and outside service providers as to the progress or stage of completion of clinical trials or services and the contracted fee to be paid for such services.

-Included in the Company's clinical development costs are investigator costs, which are costs associated with treatments administered at clinical sites as required under each clinical study trial protocol.
-The Company's estimates for determination of clinical investigator costs and related timing of expense recognition will depend on a number of factors that include, but are not limited to, (i) the overall number of patients that enroll in the trial at each individual site, (ii) the length of study clinical trial enrollment period, (iii) discontinuation and completion rates of patients, (iv) duration of patient safety follow-ups, (v) the number of sites included in the clinical trial, and (vi) the contracted fee of each participating site for patient treatment while on study clinical trial, which can vary greatly for several reasons including, but not limited to, geographic region, medical center or physician costs, and overhead costs.
-In addition, the Company's estimates for per patient trial costs will vary based on a number of factors that include, but are not limited to, the extent of additional treatments procedures that may be administered by investigators as a result of patient health status, recoverability of patient costs through insurance carriers of patients, and unanticipated cost of injuries incurred as a result of the study clinical trial treatment.
-The Company accrues for estimated expenses resulting from obligations under investigator site agreements as the timing of payments does not always timely align with the periods over which the treatments are administered by the clinical investigators.
+Included in the Company's clinical development costs are investigator costs, which are costs associated with treatments administered at clinical sites as required under each clinical trial protocol.
+The Company's determination of clinical investigator costs and related timing of expense recognition will depend on a number of factors that include, but are not limited to, (i) the overall number of patients that enroll in the trial at each individual site, (ii) the length of clinical trial enrollment period, (iii) discontinuation and completion rates of patients, (iv) duration of patient safety follow-ups, (v) the number of sites included in the clinical trial, and (vi) the contracted fee of each participating site for patient treatment while on clinical trial, which can vary greatly for several reasons including, but not limited to, geographic region, medical center or physician costs, and overhead costs.
+In addition, the Company's estimates for per patient trial costs will vary based on a number of factors that include, but are not limited to, the extent of additional procedures that may be administered by investigators as a result of patient health status, recoverability of patient costs through insurance carriers of patients, and unanticipated cost of injuries incurred as a result of the clinical trial treatment.
+The Company accrues estimated expenses resulting from obligations under investigator site agreements as the timing of payments does not always timely align with the periods over which the treatments are administered by the clinical investigators.
 These estimates are typically based on contracted amounts, patient visit data, discussions with internal clinical stakeholders and outside service providers, and historical look-back analysis of actual payments made to date.

-The Company makes judgements and estimates in determining the accrual balance in each reporting period.
+The Company makes judgments and estimates in determining the accrual balance in each reporting period.

 In the event advance payments are made to a CRO, CMO or other outside service provider, the payments are recorded within prepaid expenses and other current assets in the condensed consolidated balance sheets and subsequently recognized as research and development expense in the condensed consolidated statements of operations when the associated services have been performed.
 As actual costs become known, the Company adjusts its estimates, liabilities and assets.
 Inputs used in the determination of estimates discussed above may vary from actual, which will result in adjustments to research and development expense in future periods.
-Changes in these estimates that result in material changes to the Company's accruals could materially affect its results of operations.
-The Company's historical estimates have not been materially different from actual amounts recorded.